-Created by the United Nations General Assembly in 1981, Peace Day is celebrated around the world, and countless schools and individual classrooms take part every year with peace activities in the classroom from writing peace pledges to creating peace flags or writing about peace.
+Created by the United Nations General Assembly in 1981, Peace Day is celebrated around the world, and countless schools and individual classrooms take part every year in peace activities in the classroom, from writing peace pledges to creating peace flags or writing about peace.

-Teaching kids about peace isn’t just talking about war and conflict, after all.
-Peace is talking about fairness, justice, inner peace, respect for the environment, and a whole lot more!
+Teaching kids about peace isn’t just talking about war and conflict.
+Peace is talking about kindness, fairness, inner peace, respect for the environment, conflict resolution and so much more.

 Peace Day Activities for Kids